Tiger Woods: Accumulated wealth

 Woods has appeared on Forbes list of the world's highest-paid athletes.
 According to Golf Digest, Woods earned $769,440,709 from 1996 to 2007, and the magazine predicted that Woods would pass a billion dollars in earnings by 2010.
 In 2009, Forbes confirmed that Woods was indeed the world's first professional athlete to earn over a billion dollars in his career, after accounting for the $10 million bonus Woods received for the FedEx Cup title.
-The same year, Forbes estimated his net worth to be $600 million, making him the second richest person of color in the United States, behind only Oprah Winfrey.
+The same year, Forbes estimated his net worth to be $600 million, making him the second richest person of color in the U.S., behind only Oprah Winfrey.
 In 2015, Woods ranked ninth in Forbes list of the world's highest-paid athletes, being the top among Asian Americans or the fourth among African Americans.
 As of 2017, Woods was considered to be the highest-paid golfer in the world.
 In 2022, Woods was the first golfer to have a net worth over one billion dollars, making him one of the richest celebrities.